jpizzzel/jpizzzel/README.md

 When I’m not building something new, you’ll catch me:

-* Surfing the on the east coast 🌊
+* Surfing on the east coast 🌊
 * Skiing powder ⛷️
 * Playing fútbol or basketball 🌌